crema-lida/Dynamic-Simulation-of-CSTR/README.md

 }
 ```

+Each brackets `[]` consists of two strings: the variable to control and the value to be assigned to it.
+All scripts are executed once in each frame.
+That is to say, if you set Seconds Per Frame to 10, and select the first script, the program will do `T0 = T0 + 0.5` at each frame, so that `T0` will increase 0.5 K every 10 seconds.

 Once a script is created or modified, save the file and click the Reset button, and it will automatically appear on this window:

 <img width="427" alt="control-variables" src="https://github.com/real-Crema/Dynamic-Simulation-of-CSTR/assets/100750226/a7b4fa02-f0cd-4748-b2ed-409079536a61">